-Couples therapy or couples counseling is perhaps the most difficult type of therapy to practice and to be in.
-As a psychotherapist in my practice in New York City, I witness anger, despair, unshakable cycles and habits, loneliness, contempt, aggressiveness, lack of intimacy and sexuality.
+Couples or relationship therapy is perhaps the most difficult type of counseling to practice, facilitate and to be in.
+As a psychotherapist in my practice in New York City, I have witnessed anger, despair, unshakable cycles and habits, loneliness, contempt, aggressiveness, lack of intimacy and sexuality.
 Unfortunately, many couples come to me way beyond due date.
 My approach to couples therapy is interdisciplinary, cross-cultural and out of the box.
 With my unique talent to quickly and profoundly get to the heart of the issue, I understands the broad spectrum of relationships, couple dynamics, and sexuality, while able to provide effective intervention and long lasting change.

-Couples counseling and marriage therapy helps solve complex relationship challenges, while developing new relationship skills to build greater harmony.
+Couples therapy and marriage therapy helps solve complex relationship challenges, while developing new relationship skills to build greater harmony.
 Relationship counseling is designed to teach skills and help couples have a better relationship by facilitating communication, conflict resolution and problem solving in a safe, objective and constructive atmosphere.
-The goals of couples counseling are to help you communicate effectively, build and maintain trust, and develop a satisfying and fulfilling relationship.
+The goals of couples coaching are to help you communicate effectively, build and maintain trust, learn relationship skills and develop a satisfying and fulfilling relationship.

 Listed below are common areas for couples in which we specialize.

 spiral2grow, a counseling center in NYC, with their couples counselors, provides skills to overcome power struggle for individuals and couples.
 Our experts in power struggle include couples counselors and marriage therapists who help building successful relationships by teaching healthy relationship skills.